Site icon Outdoor Gearzine

 Light distribution image (wide light)

-Not just the Sense Series, the light distribution of reasonable lights was thought to be square due to lens cuts, but I was surprised to see that the wide light in the evolved version was round and natural.
-It has increased by 100lm, so I feel that this is a normal evolution.
-However, how do you judge that the lighting time has decreased from 10 hours to 7 hours as a price?
-The SG-405 is only ON/OFF and cannot be adjusted in brightness.
+I had the impression that the light distribution of affordable lights, not just the Sen series, was square due to the lens cut, but I was surprised to see that the improved version's wide light was round and natural.
+It also has a 100lm increase, so I feel this is a normal improvement.
+However, as a trade-off, the runtime has been reduced from 10 hours to 7 hours, which is a bit of a trade-off.
+The SG-405 only has an ON/OFF switch, and brightness cannot be adjusted

 NATHAN Zephyr Fire 300 HAND TORCH

-I was curious about NATHAN hand lights because of their unique shape and rechargeable shape.
-Thanks to the 24-degree tilting tip, it is great that you can illuminate your feet without putting any strain on your wrists.
-You put your hands into the belt to secure them, so there is no need to grip the light itself.
-It won't drop even if you let go of your hand, so it reduces stress while running.
+I was interested in the NATHAN flashlight because of its unique shape and the fact that it's rechargeable.
+Thanks to the 24-degree angle at the tip, I'm grateful that I can illuminate my feet without straining my wrist.
+Since you secure it by inserting your hand into the belt, there's no need to hold onto the flashlight itself.
+It won't fall even if you let go, so it reduces stress while running

-The rear of the light is equipped with a red LED (blinking) that also shows its presence behind it.
+The rear of the light is equipped with a red LED (flashing), making its presence known to those behind

 Light distribution image

-It's amazingly light that you can see the moment you hold it.
-Also, since it is secured with a strap, you can run without realizing that you have the light.
-There are four modes of brightness: 3 levels + flash, and when you grip it, your index finger touches the switch, making it easy to use.
-There is an emergency siren button next to the main switch, and when you press it, a high-pitched siren sound will be heard.
-As with the red LED on the rear, this light may be more useful than in urban areas than in mountains.
+The surprising lightness is obvious the moment you pick it up.
+And because it's secured with a strap, you can ride without even realizing you're carrying a light.
+It has four brightness modes (three levels + strobe), and it's easy to use, as your index finger just touches the switch when you hold it.
+There's an emergency siren button next to the main switch, which sounds a high-pitched siren when pressed.
+As with the red LED on the rear, this light's functionality may be more useful in urban areas than in the mountains

-When comparing the three items this time, I got the impression that the NATHAN Zephyr Fire 300 has a slightly different colour.
-The Ledlenser MT10 and SG-405 have different areas of expertise, so I felt that it was a pretty good match for some allies, but the conclusion I came to in the end was the MT10.
-As you can see, if you look at the brightness alone, the MT10 wins with an overwhelming difference.
+Comparing these three items, I felt that the NATHAN Zephyr Fire 300 was a bit different.
+The Ledlenser MT10 and SG-405 have different strengths, so depending on your ally, it could be a close match, but ultimately I came to the conclusion that the MT10 is the winner.
+As you can see, when it comes to brightness alone, the MT10 wins by an overwhelming margin

 Left: Ledlenser MT10 Right: Sen Series SG-405